Table of Contents

 Once the stakeholders (or the governments) approve the merger, the exchange of the cash and documents occurs with escrow accounts.

-Rental deposits are another use case for escrow accounts in India.
+Rental deposits are another use case.
 More often than not, landlords require a security deposit.
 Once the tenant vacates the rental property, the landlord has to return the deposit.

 An escrow account assures the buyer of the safety of their security deposit.
 Moreover, it assures the landlord that they are dealing with verified parties.